coshinen/blog/pages/about.md

 **Contact**

-Drop me a line if you will, send email to {% include footer/icon-envelope.html email=site.email %} or {{ site.mailo }}.
+Drop me a line if you will, send email to {% include footer/icon-envelope.html email=site.email %} or mistydew at mailo.com.

 My current **PGP key** is [here]({{ site.pgpkey }}).<br>
 The fingerprint is: {{ site.fingerprint }}